 - Choosing the Appropriate Printer Settings: Set printer parameters such as layer height, print speed, and temperature to optimize print quality.

-- Monitoring the Print Process for Quality Assurance: Monitor the printing process to ensure that the model is printing correctly and to address any issues that may arise.
+- Monitoring the Print Process for Quality Assurance: Monitor the printing process to ensure the model prints correctly and address any issues that may arise.

 Step 5 – Troubleshooting Common Issues